Why heat matters for recovery

 HigherDOSE: best premium recovery blanket

 The HigherDOSE ($699) is the premium choice for frequent recovery use.
 The verified low EMF matters when you're lying inside this thing 200 times a year.
-The heat distribution is more even than the LifePro — no cool spots along the edges — which means more consistent recovery across your full body.
+The heat distribution is more even than the LifePro, with no cool spots along the edges, which means more consistent recovery across your full body.

 The 158°F max is lower than the LifePro, which means slightly less intense vasodilation at peak settings.
 For most recovery sessions (20-30 minutes at moderate-to-high heat), the difference is negligible.
 Where HigherDOSE excels is the long game: premium materials hold up to heavy use, and the EMF shielding provides peace of mind for daily users.